 This report written as part of the Buckinghamshire Historic Towns Project is intended to summarise the archaeological, topographical, historical and architectural evidence relating to the development of Whitchurch in order to provide an informed basis for conservation, research and the management of change within the urban environment.
-Emphasis is placed on identifying a research agenda for the town and on a semi-quantitative method for defining local townscape character.
+Emphasis is placed on identifying a research agenda for the town using a formalised method for classifying local townscape character.
 The Historic Towns methodology complements the well-established process of conservation area appraisal by its complete coverage, greater consideration of time-depth and emphasis on research potential.
 Each Buckinghamshire Historic Towns Project report includes a summary of information for the town including key dates and facts (Table 1).
 The project forms part of an extensive historic and natural environment characterisation programme by Buckinghamshire County Council.